Bowsen13/qtdesigner/readme.txt

 to make run work :
-    -change in mainwindow_ui the QPushButton for Une_cartouche -replace : import.ressources_rc by :
+    -change in mainwindow_ui.py the QPushButton for Une_cartouche -replace : import.ressources_rc by :
         import ressources.ressources_rc
         from fileexplorer.fileexplorer import File_explorer